WDWidanage/Entropy_Coefficient_Estimator/README.md

 Download or clone the Github repo and add it to your Matlab path.

 ### Generating reference temperautre profiles and obtaining the entropy coefficient
-1. To use the "EntropyCoeffEstimator.m" class see the notebooks in the Example_Notebooks folder
+1. To use the `EntropyCoeffEstimator.m` class see the notebooks in the Example_Notebooks folder

 ### Paper figure creation
 To create the figures as presented in the paper, run the following Matlab script.